newtonjose/agentic-ai-fundamentals/ml-models/prompts.md

         Application: Often used in scenarios like game playing or robotics, where agents learn to make decisions through trial and error.

-prompt: `describes more applications for the 3 models type, and lets create a example of c4 system contxt model in puml.`
+prompt: `describes more applications for the 3 models type, and create a example of c4 system context model in puml.`

     Supervised Learning: